-55 Significant investments in the capital and other TLAC liabilities of banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) - 56 National specific regulatory adjustments - Total regulatory adjustments to Tier 2 capital 172 Tier 2 capital (T2) 172 Total regulatory capital (TC = T1 + T2) 5 586 Total risk-weighted assets 28 017 Capital ratios and buffers 61 Common Equity Tier 1 (as a percentage of risk-weighted assets) 19.32% 62 Tier 1 (as a percentage of risk-weighted assets) 19.32% 63 Total capital (as a percentage of risk-weighted assets) 19.94% 64 Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of riskweighted assets) 1.94% 65 Of which: capital conservation buffer requirement 1.88% 66 Of which: bank-specific countercyclical buffer requirement 0.06% 67 - 68 11.51% bank's minimum capital requirement.
-00 National minima (if different from Basel III) National Common Equity Tier 1 minimum ratio (if different from Basel III minimum) 70 Tradicial fier i filliminant latte (ii america fier bacot iii filliminant) 71 - 72 Amounts below the thresholds for deduction (before risk weighting) Non-significant investments in the capital and other TLAC liabilities of other financial entities 74 Significant investments in common stock of financial entities Mortgage servicing rights (net of related tax liability) Deferred tax assets arising from temporary differences (net of related tax liability) 113 73 Applicable caps on the inclusion of provisions in Tier 2 113 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) - 77 cap on moracion of provious in the z and of etamatical approach - 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based - 79 approach (prior to application of cap) Cap for inclusion of provisions in Tier 2 under internal ratings-based approach Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 Jan 2022) 80 Current cap on CET1 instruments subject to phase-out arrangements - 81 82 - 83 - 84 - 85 Amount excluded from T2 due to cap (excess after redemptions and maturities) - ·
+55 Significant investments in the capital and other TLAC liabilities of banking, financial and insurance - entities that are outside the scope of regulatory consolidation (net of eligible short positions) 56 National specific regulatory adjustments - 57 Total regulatory adjustments to Tier 2 capital 237 58 Tier 2 capital (T2) 237 59 Total regulatory capital (TC = T1 + T2) 237 60 Total risk-weighted assets 23 344 Capital ratios and buffers 61 Common Equity Tier 1 (as a percentage of risk-weighted assets) 22.57% 62 Tier 1 (as a percentage of risk-weighted assets) 22.57% 63 Total capital (as a percentage of risk-weighted assets) 23.58% 64 Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer 2.50% requirements plus higher loss absorbency requirement, expressed as a percentage of risk- GE. weighted assets) 2.50% 65 66 Of which: capital conservation buffer requirement 0.00% Of which: bank-specific countercyclical buffer requirement 0.00% 67 Of which: higher loss absorbency requirement 44.000/ 68 Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the bank's minimum capital requirement.
+14.69% National minima (if different from Basel III) 69 National Common Equity Tier 1 minimum ratio (if different from Basel III minimum) - 70 National Tier 1 minimum ratio (if different from Basel III minimum) 71 National total capital minimum (if different from Basel III minimum) Amounts below the thresholds for deduction (before risk weighting) 72 Non-significant investments in the capital and other TLAC liabilities of other financial entities - 73 Significant investments in common stock of financial entities - 74 Mortgage servicing rights (net of related tax liability) - 75 Deferred tax assets arising from temporary differences (net of related tax liability) 177 Applicable caps on the inclusion of provisions in Tier 2 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) - 77 Cap on inclusion of provisions in Tier 2 under standardised approach - 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) 79 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach - Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 Jan 2022) 80 Current cap on CET1 instruments subject to phase-out arrangements - 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - 82 Current cap on AT1 instruments subject to phase-out arrangements 83 Amount excluded from AT1 due to cap (excess after redemptions and maturities) - 84 Current cap on T2 instruments subject to phase-out arrangements - 85 Amount excluded from T2 due to cap (excess after redemptions and maturities) -